 Personas are fictional characters who describe the real characteristics of your targeted individuals.
 Your goal here is to get as close as possible understanding their motives, fears.
 Once you’ve created a persona, try to draw a background.

 This is a great shortcut when it comes to making decisions related to the purchase.
 Humans often make decisions based on emotions.
 Just remember how many times you’ve imagined the joy on the face of your friends and family members.

 Tip #2 Holiday-friendly layout

-You might be wondering if this even worth the hassle.
-You have to make sure that the site won’t crash from the increased traffic, and solve other technology related problems.
-But giving your webshop that extra holiday vibe actually makes a lot of sense and it will make a difference since your potential customers are expecting some form of holiday promotions.
+You might be wondering if this is even worth the hassle.
+You have to make sure that the site won’t crash from the increased traffic, and will solve other technology related problems.
+But giving your webshop that extra holiday vibe actually makes a lot of sense and will make a difference since your potential customers are expecting some form of holiday promotions.
 This way you let them know that they are at the right place at the right time so there’s no need to go somewhere else.

 |Yay!
 Christmas gifts!